Penn State Harrisburg

 Fostering a greater interest in sport and exercise

 Selected recent publications.
-For a full list of publication, please refer to the CV linked under the Bio tab.
+For a full list of publication, please refer to the curriculum vitae on the left rail.

 Hogue, C.M., Pornprasertmanit, S., Fry, M.D., Rhemtulla, M., & Little, T.D.
 (2013).
 Planned missing data designs for spline growth models in salivary cortisol research.
 Measurement in Physical Education and Exercise Science, 17(4), 310-325.